reflectoring/reflectoring.github.io/content/blog/2023/2023-05-07-organize-code-in-nodejs.md

 In this folder structure, we have stored the scripts for setting up the server: `setup_server.js` and database: `setup_db.js` under the folder: `scripts`.

 ## Enforcing Code Quality with Linters
 A linter is a tool that analyzes our code and checks for syntax errors, coding style, and other issues.
-A linter helps to maintain consistent code quality across our entire codebase.
-Some popular linters for Node.js are ESLint and JSHint.
+We should use a linter to maintain consistent quality of code across our entire codebase.
+Some popular linters for Node.js are [ESLint](https://eslint.org) and [JSHint](https://jshint.com).

 ## Periodic Reorganizing of Code
 We should revisit the organization of code periodically because the assumptions and demands on the codebase keep changing as an application evolves to fulfill business needs.